codechips/FooocusPlus/fooocusplus_log.md

 # 0.9.7 Dev

+* this release restores all mainline Fooocus functions including prompt and wildcard operation
 * enabled automatic updating from the development (dev) branch
 * removed offensive language from the One Button Prompt texts
 * fully integrated the upscale or vary (UOV) sliders into normal operation